 Enzo

-Der 16-Jährige Enzo bricht die Schule ab und beginnt eine Ausbildung zum Maurer.
+Unter dem blauen Sommerhimmel an der Côte d’Azur bricht der 16-Jährige Enzo die Schule ab und beginnt eine Ausbildung zum Maurer.
 Nach der Arbeit springt er in den Pool des Hauses seiner wohlhabenden Eltern und zieht mit disziplinierten, immer gleichen Bewegungen seine Bahnen.
-Seine Eltern unterstützen ihn, halten ihre Sorgen und Kritik an Enzos Entscheidung aber nicht zurück.
-Ihnen wäre lieber, wenn er die Schule beendet und seinem künstlerischen Talent auf einer Privatschule nachgeht.
-Auf dem Bau lernt er den gutaussehenden Ukrainer Vlad und dessen Kumpel Miroslav kennen.
-Enzo fühlt sich auf eine jugendlich unerfahrene Weise in der sommerlichen Kulisse der Côte d’Azur zu Vlad hingezogen.
+Seine Eltern unterstützen ihn, halten mit ihren Sorgen und Kritik an Enzos Entscheidung aber nicht zurück.
+Ihnen wäre es lieber, wenn er die Schule beenden und seinem künstlerischen Talent auf einer Privatschule nachgehen würde.
+Auf der Baustelle lernt er den gutaussehenden Ukrainer Vlad und dessen Kumpel Miroslav kennen.
+Die aufkeimende Anziehung von Enzo zu Vlad stellt ihn vor die Aufgabe, seine jugendliche Komfortzone zu verlassen.

 Marty Supreme